technocidal/com.technocidal/_posts/2022-01-31-hi!-nice-to-meet-you.markdown

 ### What about the name **technocidal**?

-The first mention of the word "technocidal" I was able to find is in [this delightful Wired article](https://www.wired.com/1998/08/die/) from 1998 about competitve robot wrestling.
+The first mention of the word "technocidal" I was able to find is in [this delightful Wired article](https://www.wired.com/1998/08/die/) from 1998 about [Robot Wars](https://robotwars.fandom.com/wiki/Robot_Wars).
 A more modern definition can be found on [Urban Dictionary](https://www.urbandictionary.com/define.php?term=technocidal) which defines *technocidal* as the urge to kill a piece of "malfuntioning" electrical equipment.

 I'm totally onboard with robot wrestling and also very familiar with the emotion described by the latter definition, so the word really stuck with me.